 Just because a restaurant says it’s paleo doesn’t mean it truly is.
 When I double-checked menus, I found lots of non-paleo ingredients.
 Some “paleo” restaurants even had wheat on the menu!
 In the end, I came up with three categories.
 The first list are restaurants that truly are 100% paleo.
 The second list are 100% gluten-free restaurants with a paleo philosophy.
 The third list are 100% gluten-free restaurants where at least half the menu can easily be adapted for the paleo diet.
 Any restaurant that served gluten in any form – no matter their name – didn’t make the lists.
 For those of you following the paleo autoimmune protocol, I also made notes below on how AIP-friendly each restaurant is.

-Note: In each section, restaurants are listed alphabetically by US state first, then alphabetically by other countries.
+Note: In each section below, restaurants are listed alphabetically by US state first, then alphabetically by other countries.

 100% Paleo Restaurants.
 Woot Woot!